NLnetLabs/unbound-manual/source/topics/privacy/aggressive-nsec.rst

 absence of records.
 DNSSEC uses NSEC (next secure), as well as NSEC3 records for these proof of non-existence answers.
 An NSEC record indicates that there are no records that are sorted between the two domain names it contains.
-The canonical DNS name order is used for the sorting, as described in section 6.1 of :RFC:`4034`.
+The canonical DNS name order is used for the sorting, as described in :rfc:`4034#section-6.1`.
 An NSEC record also has a type bitmap which specifies the record types that exist for the owner name of the NSEC record.
 Like any other DNS record, the authenticity of NSEC records can be validated using its DNSSEC signature which is located in the RRSIG record.